RAF Finningley: The Cold War years and after

 Finningley re-opened in the spring of 1957, No. 101 Squadron was re-formed in October that year to operate Vulcan bombers.
 A year later No. 18 Squadron RAF with ECM Vickers Valiants was also established at Finningley.
 In 1961, No. 101 Squadron RAF took its Vulcans to RAF Waddington changing places with the Vulcan training organisation, No. 230 Operational Conversion Unit RAF.

 It was two years from 101 Sqn leaving that in 1961, the Valiant having seen its day, No. 18 Squadron was disbanded.

-The Vulcan OCU stayed with RAF Finningley from June 1961 until December 1969.
+The Vulcan OCU was based at RAF Finningley from June 1961 until December 1969.